dizzyeyes/3d-building-viewer/README.md

 # 3d-buidling-viewer
 A 3d building viewer implemented with threejs 7.1 and bootstrap 2.3.2

+#Update
+Rearrange all the codes to an OOP manner

 # Demo
 view demo on <a href="http://dizzyeyes.sinaapp.com">this</a>.